-Data on tweet engagement suggests that both incumbent politicians and right-wing views experienced a short-run boost in support following attacks by the rebel group.
-Next, I investigate whether politicians themselves changed their behaviour as a response, specifically, whether rebel attacks affected the behaviour of legislators.
+Data on tweet engagement suggests that both incumbent politicians and right-wing views experienced a short-run boost in support following attacks.
+Next, I investigate whether politicians themselves changed their behaviour as a response to rebel attacks.

-Figure 6 shows the results from the event study specification outlined in section 5 (equation 1).
+Figure 6 shows the results from the event-study specifications outlined in section 5 (equation 1).
 A clear pattern is evident in these specifications.
 Before the peace process started (top figure), vote alignment with the ruling party increased by around 25 percentage points in the three days following an attack, relative to the three days before.
-The effect then weakens progressively.
-In the post-peace process period (middle figure), however, the coefficients are considerably smaller and most are not statistically different from zero.
-Finally, I run a specification which pools all pre and post votes and test for the difference in coefficients by interacting the event-time dummies with a post-peace process dummy.
-The differences in the coefficients (bottom figure) show that there is a statistically significant difference in the short-run reaction from these attacks, as suggested by the conceptual framework.
+The effect then weakened progressively.
+In the post-peace-process period (middle figure), however, the coefficients are considerably smaller and most are not statistically different from zero.
+Finally, I run a specification which pools all pre-peace-process and post-peace-process votes and test for the difference in coefficients by interacting the event-time dummies with a post-peace-process dummy.
+The differences in the coefficients (bottom figure) show that there was a statistically significant difference in the short-run reaction from these attacks, as suggested by the conceptual framework.34

-The results of this section suggest that, following attacks by the rebel group, the rally 'round the flag effect shaped legislator behaviour, as observed by increased alignment with the ruling party.
-The fact that the effect weakens in the post-peace process period is explained by the shift in the policy position of the government, from a hard-line right-wing position, to a concessionary left-leaning position.
-The post-peace process results suggest that the increased right-wing support effect reduced the overall effect after the incumbent for tweet i, politician p, on day t.
-The regression includes politician fixed effects and a flexible function of time to capture non-linear trends in Twitter activity.
+The results of this section suggest that, following attacks by the rebel group, the rally-'round-the-flag effect shaped legislator behaviour, as observed in increased alignment with the ruling party.
+The fact that the effect weakened in the post-peace-process period can be explained by the shift in the policy position of the government from a hard-line, right-wing position to a concessionary, left-leaning position.
+The post-peace-process results suggest that the right-wing-support effect reduced the overall effect after the incumbent government changed its policy position.
+In the online appendix I show results from an alternative model that does not define the event-time dummies but simply compares vote alignment after and before attacks for a one-week window around the events and analyzing a wider set of specifications.
+The appendix also includes a series of robustness checks and other empirical extensions.